Jump Multi-Fit Electric 9.5kW

 Digital showers are more expensive than standard mixer or power showers.
 In our latest customer survey we found they were less reliable than more traditional units – the more advanced technology means there’s more that can go wrong.

 While showers are generally fairly simple devices, manufacturers are constantly revising them and adding new features – especially on more expensive models.

 Here are some key features to look out for.

 As well as these standard features, some specialist showers come with options that make them especially suitable for people who find showering difficult.
 These showers – usually called care or inclusive showers – often offer users tactile controls that are easy to operate and which may even provide audio feedback (helpful for those with limited vision).
 Some versions let you set the maximum and minimum water temperature and include smart functionality to monitor use - something that carers might find very useful.

 There’s a huge range of showers available to buy and prices can vary wildly.
 In general, electric and mixer showers are the cheapest, then power showers, while digital showers are the most expensive.

 Adding features will bump up the price, so a top-of-the-range electric model with a built-in pump and thermostatic protection will cost more than an entry-level power shower.

 As a guide, in October 2021, prices for showers in B&Q ranged as follows:

 As well as buying a new shower you’ll usually need to pay a qualified tradesperson to install it.
 The cost to do this will vary in relation to the complexity of the installation and may depend on where you live in the UK.

-But as a guide, online bathroom retailer VictoriaPlum.com estimates that it could cost as little as £100 for a simple like for like replacement or between £100 and £400 for a brand new installation.
+But as a guide, online bathroom retailer VictoriaPlum.com estimates that it could cost as little as £100 for a simple like-for-like replacement or between £100 and £400 for a new installation.